 Where you live is as important as the colours you use.

-- If you are in a place that is cloudy in the winter, DON’T pick a gray colour.
+- If live somewhere that is cloudy in the winter, DON’T pick a gray colour.
 It will make for a very drab environment in the cloudy season.
 Instead, use peach and yellow tones that will brighten up rooms in the winter.

 - If you live in a warm climate I would avoid reds and oranges, as they are “hot” colours and won’t make you feel good when the temperature rises.